freshwater/Elune/README.md

 Words shadow variables.
 The unicode symbol `◇` is used rather than the ASCII `<>` in order for words to have some usage cost.
 In combination with the variadicity and partial applicability of functions, words raise many fun implementation challenges and might not be worth the effort.
 Their main downside is that they are easy to misuse and can lead to an outgrowth of domain-specific-language weeds, which causes development friction.

-Functional operations.
+### Functional operations
 The set of integers between 1 and 100 that are divisible by 5:
 ```
 1 To 100 /Keep [/Modulus 5 =?
 0]
 ```